 How can I deal with my anxiety and fear?
 How can I cope?

 Call PathWell to speak with a team member who will help you identify professional therapists, services, and resources that we offer to support you and your loved ones.
-Many of these services are free for Stanford patients and families.

 Can my family member or friend attend my appointment?